FIWARE/test.NonFunctional/doc/manuals/authZForce-wilma-keyrock/bundle_authzforce-wilma-keyrock-test-guide-lines.md

 1. Build and install AuthZForce as described in [GEri owner instructions](http://authzforce-ce-fiware.readthedocs.io/en/release-5.4.1b/InstallationAndAdministrationGuide.html#installation)
 2. Build and install Keyrock as described in [GEri owner instructions](https://github.com/ging/fiware-idm#how-to-build-install)
 3. Create a new user on Keyrock as described [here](http://fiware-idm.readthedocs.io/en/latest/user_guide.html#logging-in)
-4. Once you are logged with the user of the previous step, create a new application on Keyrock as described [here](http://fiware-idm.readthedocs.io/en/latest/user_guide.html#registering-an-application) paying attention to the following points:
+4. Once you are logged in with the user of the previous step, create a new application on Keyrock as described [here](http://fiware-idm.readthedocs.io/en/latest/user_guide.html#registering-an-application) paying attention to the following points:
 	-  Configure the `Callback URL` attribute with a valid URL which points to a configured web page in the Apache server.
 	-  Register a PEP proxy in order to get a `username` and a `password` to be used in Wilma configuration.
 	-  Add a new role with a new permission having HTTP verb `GET` and a valid `path` that (joined with `Callback URL`) which points to a configured web page in the Apache server.